codeallthethingz/selenium-maven-plugin/README.md

 			</executions>
 		</plugin>
 		...</plugins></build>

+You should now be able to run

+	mvn clean compile test

+and have the plugin compile your selenium tests into junit tests and then have maven run them.

 Separating your Smoke tests
 ---------------------------

 We named all our selenium HTML tests with a Smoke.html extension.
-That way, we were able to separate the selenium tests into a profile run of surefire so they didn't run with the rest of the unit tests.
+That way, we were able to separate the selenium tests into a profile, to ensure surefire didn't run them with the rest of the unit tests.

 Step 1, turn off surefire tests for matches against Smoke.java